alan-turing-institute/AssurancePlatform/site/docs/platform-details/installation.md

   - For Debian or Ubuntu-based Linux,
     `sudo apt install nodejs; sudo apt install npm`
   - For CentOS or Fedora-based Linux, `sudo yum install nodejs npm`
-  - For OSX using homebrew, `brew install npm`
+  - For OSX using Homebrew, `brew install npm`
   - For Windows, download and install from the official website.

 - Open a new terminal while the backend is running and navigate to the frontend